Thank you for such an informative dayRob Thornton, Head, Notre Dame Prep School

 - Are you clear on what ISI Inspectors are looking for?

-- Are you clear on the changes to the ISI criteria for inspection?
+- Are you clear on the recent changes to the ISI inspection in light of Covid?

 - How do you support teachers making the transition from good and excellent ?